 - Noncommercial expressive activities include but are not limited to any lawful oral or written means by which members of the campus community may communicate ideas to one another, including but not limited to all forms of peaceful assembly, protests, speeches including by invited speakers, distribution of literature, circulating petitions, and publishing, including publishing or streaming on an internet site, audio or video recorded in outdoor areas of campus.

-- Protective activities also include the right of student expression in a counter demonstration held in an outdoor area of campus as long as the conduct at the counter demonstration is not unlawful, does not materially and substantially prohibit the free expression rights of others in an outdoor area of campus or disrupt the functioning of the college, and does not impede others’ access to a facility or use of walkways, subject to reasonable time, place, and manner restrictions.
+- Protected activities also include the right of student expression in a counter demonstration held in an outdoor area of campus as long as the conduct at the counter demonstration is not unlawful, does not materially and substantially prohibit the free expression rights of others impede others’ access to a facility or use of walkways.

 - Western Iowa Tech Community College will not deny benefits or privileges available to student organizations based on the viewpoint of a student organization or its members protected by the first amendment to the Constitution of the United States.
 For the purposes of this Policy, “Benefits” means recognition, registration, use of facilities for meetings or speaking purposes, use of channels of communication, and access to funding sources that are otherwise available to other student groups.
 In addition, the college will not deny any benefit or privilege to a student organization based on the student organization’s requirement that the leaders of the student organization agree to and support the student organization’s beliefs, as those beliefs are interpreted and applied by the organization, and to further the student organization’s mission.
 For purposes of this Policy, “Student organization” means a group officially recognized at or officially registered by this college, or a group seeking such official recognition or official registration, comprised of students who are admitted and in attendance at this college, and who receive, or are seeking to receive, student organization benefits or privileges.